OmniLayer/spec/README.md

 ### Registering a Data Stream
 (AKA Data Feed)

 Say you decide you would like to start publishing the price of Gold in the block chain.
 Registering your data stream takes a varying number of bytes due to the use of null-terminated strings.
-This example uses 57 bytes:
+This example uses 58 bytes:

 1. [Transaction version](#field-transaction-version) = 0
 1. [Transaction type](#field-transaction-type) = 30
+1. [Ecosystem](#field-ecosystem) = 1 for useable within Mastercoin ecosystem (as opposed to Test Mastercoin)
 1. [Parent currency identifier](#field-currency-identifier) = 1 for Mastercoin (the price of Gold will be published in units of Mastercoin)
 1. [Category](#field-string-null-terminated) = “Commodities\0” (12 bytes)
 1. [Sub-Category](#field-string-null-terminated) = “Metals\0” (7 bytes)
 1. [Label](#field-string-null-terminated) = “Gold\0” (5 bytes) (if a second “Gold” is registered in this sub-category, it will be shown as “Gold-2”)
-1. [Description/Notes](#field-contact-uri)  = “tinyurl.com/kwejgoig\0” (22 bytes) (Please save space in the block chain by linking to your description!)
+1. [Description/Notes](#field-string-null-terminated)  = “tinyurl.com/kwejgoig\0” (22 bytes) (Please save space in the block chain by linking to your description!)

 The reference payment must be to the bitcoin address which will be publishing the data.

 Each data stream gets a 4-byte unique identifier, determined by the order in which they were registered.
 For instance, if your data stream was the third data stream ever registered, your data stream identifier would be 3.
-Note that data streams in the Test MSC ecosystem are completely independent, and overlap the identifiers of the data streams in the regular MSC ecosystem.
+Note that data streams in the Test MSC ecosystem are completely independent, and have the most significant bit set to distinguish them from normal data streams.
+However, in sandbox environments using only Test MSC, these IDs can be displayed without the MSB set, for easier reading.

 Since anyone can cheaply register a data stream, and thereby create categories and subcategories, we can assume that there will be a lot of noise.
 Anyone writing code to display data stream categories should note which data streams are the most actively used, and order categories and subcategories by descending activity, thereby pushing unused categories to the bottom of the list.